cindygu4/qUP/README.md

   * Contains the student dashboard
   * When there are ongoing office hours, they will show up on the left hand side of the screen (if on a large/medium screen)
-  * When office hours have been ended and the student attended that office hours, those office hours will show up in the list on the right (for medium/larger screens)
+  * When office hours are done and the student attended that office hours, those office hours will show up in the list on the right (for medium/larger screens)
     * If the student received help from the instructor during those office hours, a give feedback button will show up, allowing students to be redirected to a form that they can fill out
+    * Only shows the office hours attended in the past 7 days
 * `join_class.html`
   * Allows students to input a 7-character code given to them by their instructor and join that class
 * `layout.html`